Azure-Samples/iot-edge-samples/js/converter/README.md

 ## Overview

-This tutorial showcases how one might build a module for Azure IoT Edge in NODEJS.
+This tutorial showcases how one might build a module for Azure IoT Edge in JS.

 In this tutorial, we will walk through environment setup and how to write a [BLE](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) data converter module using the latest Azure IoT Edge NPM packages.